International and Aboriginal Language Programs and Courses

 The term bilingual programming is used to describe a partial immersion program where English and a second language are both languages of instruction.
 In bilingual programming, students are taught both English language arts and the language arts of the target language.

 Second Language and Culture Courses Second language and culture courses in Edmonton Public Schools currently exist for the following languages: Arabic, Mandarin, Ukrainian, Spanish, Cree, German, Japanese, Latin, American Sign Language, and Punjabi.
 International language and culture and bilingual students must not be combined in the same classroom for instruction in the target language.

 Bilingual Programs The entry points for students beginning a bilingual program are Kindergarten or Grade 1.
 Exceptional circumstances may be considered at the discretion of the receiving principal.

-EXEMPTIONS The intention of the District language policy is to provide opportunity for all students to learn a second language.
-However, the District also recognizes that there may be instances when the educational best interests of a student could warrant an exemption from the second language requirement.
+EXEMPTIONS The intention of the Division language policy is to provide opportunity for all students to learn a second language.
+However, the Division also recognizes that there may be instances when the educational best interests of a student could warrant an exemption from the second language requirement.

 The principal in consultation with parents/guardians may exempt a student from second language programming, if the student:

 requires an intervention plan or additional supports and services.

 Bilingual Programs To successfully complete the learner outcomes of a bilingual program, students should have access to the following percentage of instructional time in the target language: